 - 4. If using the evaluation module PEB-EVAL-02, plug it into the expansion connector X16 on the carrier board. - 5.
-If using the LCD Display, connect the module PEB-AV-05-TC to the AV connectors X3 and X4. - 6.
+If using the LCD Display, connect the module PEB-AV-02-TC to the AV connectors X3 and X4. - 6.
 Plug micro SD card into slot on underside of board. - 7.
 Connect UART cable to the 5x2 pin header labelled "RS-232".
 This header requires an adapter as well as Null modem cable.
 When plugged in, the adapter cable should be oriented towards the USB and ethernet interfaces. - 8.
 Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake - 9.
-Connect 5V power supply to the 6 pin WAGO male header.
-Looking into the connector, the pin furthest to the left is positive, and the one next to it is penaltive. - 10.
-Press the "PWR" button (this may not be necessary if the battery has completely discharged).
+Connect 5V power supply to the 2-pin phoenix connector.
+Looking into the connector, the pin on the left is positive and the one next to it is negative. - Press the "PWR" button (this may not be necessary if the battery has completely discharged).
 You will now start to see console output on your terminal window.
-If everything was done correctly the board should boot completely into Linux, arriving at a login prompt: "
+If everything was done correctly the board should boot completely into Linux, arriving at a login prompt: "Freescale i.MX Release Distro 4.1.15-1.2.0 imx7d-phyboard-zeta /dev/ttymxc4 imx7d-phyboard-zeta login: root"